 Here's an article for people who believe that America is a Christian nation, and for those who like to claim God-given rights.
-Shown below are the numbers of occurrences of certain just as biased as everybody else is.
-It seems to words in the King James Version of The Holy me that they want us all to tolerate their own Bible.
-As is explained in the statement from favorite factions but they're not willing to tolthe Revised Standard Version of The Holy Bible that I quoted in Raving Over Time, the King James Version is obsolete.
+Shown bewords in the King James Version of The Holy the Revised Standard Version of The Holy Bible that I quoted in Raving Over Time, the King James Version is obsolete.
 Even so, that version is still the favorite of the Bible thumping evangelists.
 It's also the version that's used in my 1990 edition of Strong's concordance.
 That edition is The New Strong's Exhaustive Concordance of the Bible, copyright © 1990.
 Different numbers will result from using different concordances or different versions of The Holy Bible.